veerandev/demo/README.md

 ### Create a message [POST] [/api/v1/message/]

-A message can be created by providing a JSON object containing a user and content property.
-The value of the user is the name of the user and content is the message body.
+A message can be created by providing a JSON object containing a user (string) and content (string) property.
+The user is the name of the user creating the message, and the content is the body of the message.

 + user (string) - The name of the user posting the message (required).
 + content (string) - The content of the message (required).